-Winners and Losers for College Football's Opening Weekend
+Winners and Losers of College Football's Opening Weekend

 The fifth-year senior running back entered the night with 36 carries for 108 yards in his college career.
 His previous career high was 25 yards.

-He scored from 24 yards out in the first quarter and effectively ended any hope for a New Mexico State comeback with a 56-yard TD midway through the third quarter.
+He scored from 24 yards out in the first quarter and effectively ended any hope of a New Mexico State comeback with a 56-yard TD midway through the third quarter.
 All told, he had seven carries that went for at least 10 yards.

 If this is the start of a legitimate rushing campaign for Evans, watch out for the Cowboys.
-They clearly still have an elite defense, and they would have been more of a threat to win the Mountain West Conference last year if they weren't ranked 125th nationally in rush yards per attempt.
+They still have an elite defense, and they would have been more of a threat to win the Mountain West Conference last year if they weren't ranked 125th nationally in rush yards per attempt.

 It would be weird if they got better after losing Josh Allen, but much stranger things have happened in this sport.

 Unless otherwise noted, stats courtesy of Sports Reference and CFBStats.com and recruiting data courtesy of 247Sports.